HuyTran0996/backup-Backend-final-project/README.md

 ### 3. router.get('/:id')

-get a product
+get a product by product ID

 ### 4. router.patch('/:id')

-update a product
+update a product by product ID

 ### 5. router.delete('/:id')

 admin can delete any product
+store owner can delete their products

 ## Order